-- More accommodation of your child’s learning style
+- more accommodation of your child’s learning style

-- More parental involvement
+- more parental involvement

-- Personalized programming
+- personalized programming

-- Day-to-day scheduling flexibility
+- day-to-day scheduling flexibility

-- Access to your child’s public school education from anywhere in the world
+- access to your child’s public school education from anywhere in the world

 Traditional vs. Online School

-In addition, traditional school does not leave students much wiggle room in their schedules to pursue other interests or go to doctor’s appointments.
-Instead, traditional school students must find time for personal interests and appointments around the school’s schedule.
 With online school, students do attend some fixed-schedule events, such as real-time lessons in the virtual classroom, but they have a much higher degree of flexibility about where and when they complete their studies.
 This allows them to enjoy family time, hobbies, travel, sports, and other activities without missing school or falling behind in their studies.

-In addition, with a high-quality online school, students of all ages can participate in online clubs and activities and choose a wide variety of electives to enhance their academic program and pursue their interests.
+In addition, with a high-quality online school, students of all ages can participate in online clubs and activities and choose from a wide variety of electives to enhance their academic program and pursue their interests.
 Parents can further personalize a child’s education by incorporating real-world, hands-on activities such as community service, scouting, 4-H, and fine or performing arts into the learning day.